fuzzygroup/blog/_posts/2016-12-18-tech-interviewing-is-broken-a-suggestion.md

 The hands on technical interview portion of the overall interview process is likely between 1 and 3 hours with the initial hour determining whether you advance to the next stage or you fail out.
 At least that's been my experience.
 So given that I've argued that you spend more time thinking / researching / debugging code / reading code how do you evaluate those aspects?

-Given that I basically regard my last bit of technical hiring as a failure of mine at the interview level I've spent a lot of time thinking about this and this is roughly my third time I've written all this down (the first 2 were abject failures; bytes fed into the bit bucket).
+Now I basically regard my last bit of technical hiring as a failure of mine at the interview level so I've spent a lot of time thinking about this and this is roughly my third time I've written all this down (the first 2 were abject failures; bytes fed into the bit bucket).
 Here's my conclusion:

 > An engineer needs to be evaluated along the lines of the work he is going to be doing.
 And the best proxy for that is likely the work that **you** are **currently** doing.